 There are a lot of Eagles songs that I love.
 I love “Hotel California”, grew up with “New Kid In Town,” and cherished singing “Love Will Keep Us Alive” with friends.
 However, when it comes to a great and easy guitar solo for aspiring country rock guitarists, I find the band’s “Take It Easy” to be just perfect.

 The band’s vocal harmonies are very unique.
 It is like having a choir performing right in your ears, although there are only four of them.
 The harmony of the different voices lends beauty to the song.
 And when you add fascinating guitar work, you’ll know you have a winner.

 There are beautiful licks that pepper the breaks between vocal lines.
 They complement the overall beauty of the song.
 The solo may not be that too easy for absolute newbies.
 You can still learn to play it.
 The solo features a number of classic country licks that you can tweak.

 27. Apache by The Shadows

 Very few mid-20th century bands have lasted longer in their careers than the instrumental rock group, The Shadows.
-They started off as a backing band for Cliff Richard from 1958.
+They started off as a backing band for Cliff Richard in 1958.
 Overall, the band had a total of 69 chart singles in the UK.
-One of The Shadows’ most iconic pieces was the “Apache”.
+One of The Shadows’ most iconic pieces was the “Apache.”